marcocastagna99/Marapp/final_report.md

 ---

+Ecco la versione corretta in **Markdown** con una traduzione più fluida:

+---

 ### **Conclusions**

+The app has been developed to fully manage the e-commerce system.
+If an admin panel were to be created, Firebase already stores everything needed for it to function.
+For example, it would be enough to display orders, apply filters (such as selecting a specific day), modify order statuses, view products, and update fields like `available` to mark items as unavailable.
+Additionally, work availability for a specific day could be disabled simply by adding the date to the `notAvailable` collection.

+Another possible improvement could be the implementation of a payment system and a delivery management system, defining the delivery zones.
+Overall, the app is complete.

-If we had the Blaze plan, many features such as the management of `notAvailable`, dailyLimits, Notification system, maps, triggers, functions, etc. would have been much easier, and development would have been much faster, as the Spark plan is very limited.
-We had to adapt our code and security management to work around these restrictions.
-Firebase offers many ready-to-use features, but if the app wasn't monetized, it would have been a better choice to explore other free alternatives.
+If we had the **Blaze plan**, many features—such as managing `notAvailable`, `dailyLimits`, notifications, maps, triggers, and functions—would have been much easier to implement, and development would have been much faster.
+The **Spark plan** is very limited, forcing us to adapt our code and security management to work around these restrictions.

+Firebase provides many ready-to-use features, but if the app wasn't monetized, exploring other free alternatives might have been a better choice.
 However, we are satisfied with what we've learned from working with these technologies and the challenges they presented.